samukasantos/ddd-typescript/README.md

-# Partial implementation of DDD with typescript
+# Partial implementation of DDD with Typescript

 - Domain
 - Entities